-- (c) A public adjuster shall not solicit, or attempt to solicit, an insured during the progress of a loss-producing occurrence, as defined in the insured's insurance contract. - (d) A public adjuster shall not permit an unlicensed employee or representative of the public adjuster to conduct business for which a license is required under this act. - (e) A public adjuster shall not have a direct or indirect financial interest in any aspect of the claim, other than the salary, fee, commission, or other consideration established in the written contract with the insured, unless full written disclosure has been made to the insured as set forth in subsection (h). - (f) A public adjuster shall not acquire any interest in salvage of property subject to the contract with the insured unless the public adjuster obtains written permission from the insured after settlement of the claim with the insurer as set forth in subsection (h). - (g) A public adjuster shall abstain from referring or directing the insured to get needed repairs or services in connection with a loss from any person, unless disclosed to the insured:
+- (c) A public adjuster shall not solicit, or attempt to solicit, an insured during the progress of a loss-producing occurrence, as defined in the insured's insurance contract. - (d) A public adjuster shall not permit an unlicensed employee or representative of the public adjuster to conduct business for which a license is required under this act. - (e) A public adjuster shall not have a direct or indirect ownership interest in any aspect of the claim, other than the salary, fee, commission, or other consideration established in the written contract with the insured, unless full written disclosure has been made to the insured as set forth in subsection (h). - (f) A public adjuster shall not acquire, directly or indirectly, any interest in salvage of property subject to the contract with the insured. - (g) A public adjuster shall abstain from referring or directing the insured to get needed repairs or services in connection with a loss from any person, unless disclosed to the insured with whom the public adjuster has an ownership interest. - (h) A public adjuster shall disclose to an insured if the adjuster has any ownership interest in any construction firm, salvage firm, building appraisal firm, motor vehicle repair shop, or any other firm that performs any work in conjunction with damages caused by the insured loss.
+The word

-1 (1) With whom the public adjuster has a financial interest.
+"firm" shall include any corporation, partnership, association, joint stock company, or individual.

-- 3 (2) From whom the public adjuster may receive direct 4 or indirect compensation for the referral. - (h) A public adjuster shall disclose to an insured if the adjuster has any interest in or will be compensated by any construction firm, salvage firm, building appraisal firm, motor vehicle repair shop, or any other firm that performs any work in conjunction with damages caused by the insured loss.
-The word "firm" shall include any corporation, partnership, association, joint-stock company or individual. - (i) Any compensation or anything of value in connection with an insured's specific loss that will be received by a public adjuster shall be disclosed by the public adjuster to the insured in writing including the source and amount of the compensation. - (j) A public adjuster shall not give or offer to give a monetary loan or advance to a client or prospective client. - (k) A public adjuster or any individual or entity acting on behalf of a public adjuster shall not directly or indirectly give or offer to give any article of merchandise having a value in excess of fifteen dollars (\$15) to any individual for the purpose of advertising or as an inducement to enter into a contract with a public adjuster. - (1) Public adjusters shall adhere to the following general ethical requirements:
+- (i) Any compensation or anything of value in connection with an insured's specific loss that will be received by a public adjuster shall be disclosed by the public adjuster to the insured in writing including the source and amount of the compensation. - (j) A public adjuster shall not give or offer to give a monetary loan or advance to a client or prospective client. - (k) A public adjuster or any individual or entity acting on behalf of a public adjuster shall not directly or indirectly give or offer to give any article of merchandise having a value in excess of fifteen dollars (\$15) to any individual for the purpose of advertising or as an inducement to enter into a contract with a public adjuster. - (1) A public adjuster shall not invite an insured to submit a claim by offering monetary or other valuable inducement. - (m) A public adjuster shall not invite an insured to submit a claim by stating there is "no risk" to the insured by submitting such claim. - (n) A public adjuster shall not use any statement, representation, logo, or shield that would imply or could be mistakenly construed that the solicitation was issued or distributed by a governmental agency, insurer, or is sanctioned or endorsed by a governmental agency or insurer.